MrDavidRios/snug-slug/api/api_documentation.md

 - `budget` (string): Budget range of the user.
 - `startDate` (date): The start date of interest (format: YYYY-MM-DD).
 - `endDate` (date): The end date of interest (format: YYYY-MM-DD).
-- `activeListingId` (integer): Posted listing of the user, 0 if user looking for listing.

 ### Example Request